 The Dogwood Genome Project will use phenology observations collected through Nature's Notebook for both native flowering dogwoods and cloned dogwoods by investigating the genes that may be influencing the timing of leaf-out, flowering and leaf-fall.
 Understanding the genetic basis of these phenological traits will help breeders develop varieties that are best suited for particular growing zones.
-See what Nature's Notebook participants reported for dogwoods in 2013 and 2014.
+See what Nature's Notebook participants reported for dogwoods in 2019.

 How to Participate

 If you are part of a school group that is tracking the phenology of flowering dogwoods (Cornus florida), follow the steps below to join the Dogwood Genome Project: